Mohamed Dabone

 Mohamed Samsoudine Dabone (born October 21, 2011) is a Burkinabé basketball player who plays as a center for FC Barcelona Bàsquet.
 He was born on October 21, 2011 and currently stands at 6 ft 11 in (2.10 m), although his age and nationality are contested.
-He was promoted to Barcelona's first team in August 2025 and is considered a future NBA prospect, drawing comparisons to Victor Wembanyama and Giannis Antetokounmpo.
+He was called up to Barcelona's first team during pre-season in August 2025 and is considered a future NBA prospect, drawing comparisons to Victor Wembanyama and Giannis Antetokounmpo.

+Youth career

+Dabone joined FC Barcelona's youth ranks in 2022.
+In February of 2024, he helped Barcelona win the Minicopa del Rey, one of Spain's major junior basketball tournaments.
+He was also crowned as the competition's MVP.

 Dabone made his debut with the FC Barcelona senior team in a friendly game against Bàsquet Girona on September 12, 2025.
-Playing for over 9 minutes, Dabone scored 4 points and recorded 3 rebounds.
+Playing for over 9 minutes, he scored 4 points and recorded 3 rebounds.

+In May 2026, Dabone won the Final tournament of the 2025–26 EuroLeague Basketball Next Generation Tournament with Barcelona, in which he made the All-Tournament Team.

+Personal life

+In July 2026, Dabone officially received a Spanish passport and Spanish citizenship.